psychemedia/island-storynotes/tyrie/david_tyrie_southsea_quartering.md

 ## Setting the Scene

 It's 1792.
 England is at war with France, and America is fighting for independence from the British Crown.
-Although it's still a year or two before what is often referred to as the *Regency period* in England, descriptions of the Queen's official birthday celebrations that year hint at what is to come.
+Although it's still a year or two before that period of regal profligacy often referred to as the *Regency period* in England, descriptions of the Queen's official birthday celebrations that year hint at what is to come.

 ```{admonition} Being the anniversary of her Majesty's birth-day, January, 1782
 :class: dropdown